kartheesh06ceg/Gurupadigam_weekly_report-Slot-AB-/README.md

   don't read identically.
 - Attendance <80% and internal marks <60% trigger a different tone in the parent note automatically.

-## Publishing / updating this on GitHub

-If you already have the repo from v1, upload these files through the GitHub website (no git needed):

-1. Go to your repo page.
-2. Click **Add file → Upload files**.
-3. Drag in `README.md`, `macro/`, `template/`, `photos/` — this will overwrite the old 4-slot versions with these v2 files.
-4. Scroll down, write a commit message like `Update to v2 — single slot per row`, click **Commit changes**.

 If this is a brand new repo, create an empty one first (no README/license), then upload these files the same way.